-It’s primary function and purpose are to send messages between at least two (or more) clients.
+Its primary function and purpose are to send messages between two or more clients.
 Congruently, it controls communications between different components in a distributed application to make it loosely coupled, asynchronous, and reliable.

 JMS was designed to simplify the process of developing business applications “that asynchronously send and receive business data and events.“ It is supported by a wide range of enterprise messaging products and supports both point-to-point queuing and publish-subscribe messaging models.

-The following diagrams provide a visual overview of the JMS MQ models, point-to-point, and the publish-subscribe message queues (MQ).
+The following diagrams provide a visual overview of the JMS MQ models — point-to-point and publish-subscribe message queues (MQ).